enatsek/Debian-Ubuntu/README.md

 AGT-CertbotOnUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Ubuntu Server.

-AGT-ISPMailTutorialLokum: A document to prepare multi domain mail server with all the necessary tools.
-This document is a very minor modification of Alexey Abel's ISP Mail Tutorial (Caramel Edition) at https://123qwe.com/.
-Also, Alexey's document is (not so minor) modification of ISPmail tutorials of Christop Haas at https://workaround.org/ispmail.

 AGT-LampOnUbuntu: Installation of Lamp stack on Ubuntu server.
-My choice is DB is Mariadb.
+My choice of DB is Mariadb.

 AGT-MariadbOnUbuntu: Mariadb installation and basic configuration on Ubuntu.
 Includes some user management and master-slave replication.